Tizoc-/rshell/README.md

 ---
 the recursion and optional file arguments dont work

-if nothing is passed then it causes a segmentation fault
+if an invalid file is passed a segmentation fault occurs

 symbolic links dont show contets of directory it is pointing to

+not all combinations of flags work with symobilic links

+not formatted properly